Azure/azure-sdk-for-java/sdk/spring/azure-cosmosdb-spring-boot-starter/README.md

-## Azure Cosmos DB Spring Boot Starter
+## Azure Cosmos DB Spring Boot Starter client library for Java

 [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) is a globally-distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Graph, and Azure Table storage.